 What Sets the Wharton Global High School Investment Competition Apart?

 Winners are selected on the strength and articulation of their team strategies, not on the growth of their portfolios, which is a key differentiator between this investment challenge and others.

 Student competitors are required to submit two deliverables: A brief mid-project team review and a more comprehensive final investment report.

 Final investment reports are reviewed by a team of judges, who select a group of top teams.
 Top teams are invited to present their strategies to a panel of expert judges at the Regional Finals.
 The top teams from the Regional Finals move on to the Global Finale in May.

 Educators play an essential role as active team advisors during the Wharton Global Investment Competition.

 Educators, including teachers and academic advisors, are responsible for providing guidance to competing teams, and serving as valuable motivators and instructors, especially to students with little-to-no exposure to investing.
 Students should enjoy navigating this team challenge, while also building their knowledge about the meaning and application of investment concepts, so that they can emerge from this process with a strong basis in finance and a familiarity with the world of investing.

-Students must conduct a thorough analysis of industries and companies, choose those that align with their strategies and objectives, and detail a proposal that sets up their potential client for long-term investment success.
-They put their investment strategy into action by using the WInS.
+Teams develop and then implement an investment strategy for the client using the sectors, industries and companies from our approved stock list.
+They discuss and create a unique team strategy that serves as the plan of attack for building their potential client’s wealth.
+Teams must conduct a thorough analysis of industries and companies, choose those that align with their strategies and objectives, and detail a proposal that sets up their potential client for long-term investment success.
+They put their investment strategy into action by using WInS.